 Be Safe, Be Seen

 ProViz.
 A few years ago I won one of these jackets in an online contest, and I still cannot believe my luck.
 The fabric seems like a grey/silver until light shines on it and then BOOM! it lights up like someone plugged it into a socket. (sturdy and long-lasting too, so think of this as an investment in your night wardrobe forever.)
 No photo I take will do it justice, so I highly recommend you go look at their website.
 ProViz makes sport-specific safety clothing for runners and cyclists, and also has a line of general activewear including fleece lined visibility gear for less sweaty endeavours.
-The 2020 Black Friday deal is 20% off everything. https://www.provizsports.com/en-us/
+The 2020 Black Friday deal was 20% off everything; I bet they do similar each year. https://www.provizsports.com/en-us/

 Knuckle Lights.
 Useful for all situations where you might run in the dark, from casual night jogs to ultrarunning events.
 Knuckle lights strap to your hands, just like the name indicates, and increase your visibility in two ways: (1) your literal visibility to others (traffic, cyclists, other runners, etc.) and (2) your visibility in the sense that you can better see the path in front of you.
 There’s a money-back satisfaction guarantee, and a five-year warranty, so you’ve pretty much got nothing to lose.
 I’m proud to share the love, since Knuckle Lights is based in Oregon. https://knucklelights.com/